-But mostly Companion remembers the lessons, the attention, and the care Mr. Foster put into the craft of painting.
+But mostly my friend remembers the lessons, the attention, and the care Mr. Foster put into the craft of painting.

 It took me a long time to find a painting by Arthur Bell Foster.
 History has long forgotten him and his work.
 One might wonder if his whole career was in vain?

-But though it’s been decades since he’s seen it, and the gift was a surprise, Companion recognized his Teacher’s work the moment he unwrapped that package.
+But though it’s been decades since he’s seen it, and the gift was a surprise, my friend recognized his Teacher’s work the moment he unwrapped that package.

 He showed me where Mr. Foster had used wax with his watercolor to give it texture.
 He showed me how he used color, his brushstrokes.
 He remembered the lessons he’d learned that had become a part of who he is now and the work he continues to do.